risenjapanllc-rgb/RISEN-CARE/README.md

 ---

-# What is RISEN?
+# What is RISEN CARE?

-RISEN is an Observation Intelligence Platform for care and welfare.
+RISEN CARE is an Observation Intelligence Platform for care and welfare.

-Rather than storing observations as records, RISEN transforms them into structured intelligence that helps professionals understand people more deeply.
+Rather than storing observations as records, RISEN CARE transforms them into structured intelligence that helps professionals understand people more deeply.

+RISEN CARE converts observations into:

+- Knowledge
+- Observation Intelligence
+- Episodes
+- Patterns
+- Trigger Candidates
+- Comparison Intelligence

-RISEN converts observations into Knowledge, State, Episodes, Patterns, and Trajectories that support explainable AI and better care.
+to support Explainable AI and better care.

 Observation is the beginning.